src-d/blog/content/upcoming/announcing_babelfish.md

 Abstract Syntax Tree [(UAST)](https://doc.bblf.sh/uast/specification.html)

-Well, that's our objective, we are not there just yet, but we have designed an architecture to achieve exactly that, and we're currently working it.
+Well, that's our objective, we are not there just yet, but we have designed an architecture to achieve exactly that, and we're currently working on it.

 ## The architecture of Babelfish